Golf’s S’pore Ladies Masters returns in June, to include eight spots for local amateurs

 Shi Yunding, director of Singapore Huashang Liquor, the largest authorised distributor of Kweichow Moutai in Singapore, said: “We believe sport is a powerful bridge between cultures, and we are proud to support an event that showcases both elite competition and the elegance of women’s golf.”

-“This partnership reflects our shared commitment to excellence, heritage and the pursuit of refined lifestyles.”
+“This partnership reflects our shared commitment to excellence, heritage and the pursuit of refined lifestyles,” he added.